Discovery Day Wednesday 23 June 2021

 Head of the Cathedral School, Mrs Clare Sherwood said: “I was delighted to welcome Year 11 pupils to school today to celebrate their very deserving GCSE achievements.
 The last six months have not been easy, but this hardworking group of pupils has shown resilience and motivation throughout.
 As part of our remote learning programme and to help prepare them for the next stage in their education, they thoroughly enjoyed the challenge of our Step Up to A Level programme, submitting impressive pieces of work in their chosen subjects.

 “Our incredibly hard-working teaching staff supported our pupils, both pastorally and academically throughout the remote learning in the Summer term as well as aggregating our rigorous assessment data to enable the examination boards to award the GCSE grades.
 This drew on our thorough knowledge of the pupils, assisted by our small class sizes and regular progress reviews.

-“I am very much looking forward to welcoming our new Sixth Form at the beginning of September, along with students from other schools, attracted by the small class sizes, outstanding results, strong emphasis upon preparation for top universities, and supportive pastoral care.”
+“I am very much looking forward to welcoming our new Year 12 students at the beginning of September, including those joining us from other schools who are attracted by excellent results, breadth of opportunity, strong emphasis upon preparation for top universities, and supportive pastoral care.”